Nuremberg U-Bahn: Construction

-On 4 December 2004, a new 1.3 km section of U1 opened in Fürth, stretching from Stadthalle station to Klinikum station and allowing a further interchange with S1 (Nuremberg S-Bahn).
+On 4 December 2004, a new 1.3 km section of U1 opened in Fürth, stretching from Stadthalle station to Klinikum station and allowing a further interchange with S1 (Nuremberg S-Bahn), which was extended to serve that station in 2010.
 On 8 December 2007, U1 was further extended to Fürth Hardhöhe.
+Those were the last (as of 2024) extensions of U1.

 On 14 June 2008, the newest U-Bahn line, U3, opened for service.
 U3 was first extended in 2011 with Kaulbachplatz and Friedrich Ebert Platz (interchange for Tram line 4) opening on 11 December.
 U3 was extended again in 2017 with Klinikum Nord and Nordwestring being the latest stations to open on its northern branch on 22 May.
 The latest station to open was on 15 October 2020, Großreuth bei Schweinau, along the southern branch of U3.
 Further extensions along the same branch with tentative names "Kleinreuth" and "Gebersdorf" are already planned or under construction.

 Network

 The U-Bahn network comprises three lines, covering about 38 km of network route of which 38 km is operational route.
 The network serves 49 stations which can all be reached by lift.
 The system uses "firm tracks" (i.e. rails fastened to a solid trackbed, rather than to sleepers on ballast) in almost all tunnels, although not at Langwasser Mitte (U1) and the adjoining tunnel up to just before Gemeinschaftshaus.
 Also, ballast is still used on the inbound track, at the entrance to Schoppershof station (U2).